 I got the idea for this American Flag Wreath after making a few wreaths using plastic table covers, but I figured I would need to make and attach my own stars to the blue area.
-Imagine my excitement when I saw a plastic table cover at a store that had the blue with white stars already on it!
-I did find it in June when stores are filled with patriotic merchandise, but I’ve linked to a plastic table cover on Amazon that should have enough of the blue with white stars to cover the quarter section needed for this wreath in case you can’t find one locally.
+Imagine my excitement when I saw a plastic table cover at a store that had blue with white stars already on it!
+Not surprisingly, I found it in June when stores are filled with patriotic merchandise, but I’ve linked to a plastic table cover on Amazon that should have enough of the blue with white stars to cover the quarter section needed for this wreath in case you can’t find one locally.
 If it’s not enough, you could always take the wreath down to the 12 or 14-inch size.

-This post contains affiliate links, which means we receive compensation if you click on product or brand links and purchase anything.
-For more information, see our Disclosure Policy.
+This post may contain affiliate links, which means I may receive a commission if you click on a link and purchase something.
+As an Amazon and Shareasale Associate, I earn from qualifying purchases.
+For more information, see my Disclosure Policy.

-American Flag Wreath
+American Flag Wreath Materials

-- 54″ X 108″ Blue with White Stars Plastic Table Cover
+- Blue with White Stars Plastic Table Cover, 54″ X 108″

-- 54″ X 108″ White Plastic Tablecover
+- White Plastic Tablecover, 54″ X 108″

-- 54″ X 108″ Red Plastic Tablecover
+- Red Plastic Tablecover, 54″ X 108″

 - 16″ Foam Wreath Form